Overview of FBT (3 phases)

 - The parents are highly anxious and unusually overwhelmed and benefit from greater support and direction from a dietitian.

 Toward the end of Phase 2, I find it very valuable to have the dietitian begin meeting individually with the teen.
 This can be helpful in trying to increase the teen’s responsibility for their own recovery.
-The dietitian can also bridge the gap between the parents being in charge and the child being in charge by temporarily overseeing the child as the parents relax control.
-We have found it very beneficial for the dietitian to help the adolescent work on determining portion sizes and exposure to fear foods and eating in different contexts and to have some initial meals without the parent and see how they do.
+The dietitian can also bridge the gap between the parents being in charge and the child being in charge.
+They can temporarily oversee the child as the parents relax control.
+We have found it very beneficial for the dietitian to help the adolescent work on determining portion sizes.
+An FBT dietitian can also conduct exposure to feared foods and eat in different contexts.
+The teen might have some initial meals without the parent–with the FBT dietitian.
+This allows the dietitian to evaluate how they do independently.

 Individual Therapists

-Resources are limited: families have limited finances and there are not enough eating disorder providers to meet the demand of people with eating disorders.
+Resources are limited.
+Families have limited finances.
+There are not enough eating disorder providers to meet the demands of people with eating disorders.
 I believe that in most cases we should wait until Phase 2 of FBT before adding additional therapies.
-In this way, we can see what issues resolve on their own when weight is restored.
-After a teen has resumed regular eating and has nutrition sufficient to support higher-level brain functioning, individual therapy can be added if it is needed.
+In this way, we can see what issues are resolved on their own when weight is restored.
+After a teen has resumed regular eating and has nutrition sufficient to support higher-level brain functioning, we can add individual therapy if it is needed.
 This is the point in therapy at which the adolescent is likely to be more receptive and able to benefit from individual therapy.

 Having worked alongside several individual therapists providing individual therapy while I provided FBT, I have some suggestions that can help keep all providers on the same page and maximize benefits to the family.
 The most common scenarios I have encountered include the following: